justajeffy/arsenalsuite/cpp/lib/sip/sphinx/using.rst

 differences between the two files.

     - The :directive:`%Module` directive has been added [#]_.
-This is used to name the Python module that is being created and to give it a *generation* number.
-In this example these are ``word`` and ``0`` respectively.
-The generation number is effectively the version number of the module.
+This is used to name the Python module that is being created, ``word`` in this example.

     - The :directive:`%TypeHeaderCode` directive has been added.
 The text between this and the following :directive:`%End` directive is included